Experience the healing effects of the forest

 Healthy mind and body with the healing effects of the forest

-Forest Therapy® refers to a forest bath effect whose healing effect has been scientifically verified, and it is a step forward that aims to maintain and improve mental and physical health, and prevent disease by walking in the forest and moving the body.
+Forest Therapy® refers to a forest bath/stroll whose healing effects has been scientifically verified.
+It is a step forward that aims to maintain and improve mental and physical health, and prevent disease by walking in the forest and moving the body.
 Take a leisurely stroll along the Therapy Road with a forest therapist and therapy guide, and spend time feeling nature with a variety of therapy menus.

 How to enjoy Forest Therapy®